HIV Treatment

 When choosing an HIV treatment regimen, people with HIV and their health care providers consider the following factors:

-- Other diseases or conditions that the person with HIV may have, such as heart disease or pregnancy.
+• Other diseases or conditions that the person with HIV may have, such as heart disease

-- Convenience of the treatment regimen.
-For example, a regimen that includes two or more HIV medicines combined in one pill is convenient to follow.
+• Convenience of the treatment regimen.
+For example, a single-tablet regimen may be more convenient than a multiple-tablet regimen.

-- Any issues that can make it difficult to follow an HIV treatment regimen.
-For example, a lack of health insurance or an inability to pay for HIV medicines can make it hard to take HIV medicines consistently every day.
+• Any issues that prevent good HIV treatment adherence.
+For example, a lack of health insurance or an inability to pay for HIV medicines can make it hard to take HIV medicines consistently.

 How long does it take for HIV medicines to work?

 Viral load is the amount of HIV in a person’s blood.
-A main goal of HIV treatment is to reduce a person’s viral load to an undetectable level.
+One of the main goals of HIV treatment is to reduce a person’s viral load to an undetectable level.
 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.

 Once HIV treatment is started, it usually takes 3 to 6 months for a person’s viral load to reach an undetectable level.
 Although HIV medicines cannot cure HIV, having an undetectable viral load shows that the medicines are controlling a person’s HIV.
-Maintaining an undetectable viral load helps people with HIV live longer, healthier lives.
-In addition, people with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partners through sex.
+Maintaining an undetectable viral load helps people with HIV live long, healthy lives while nearly eliminating the risk of HIV transmission through sex.

 This fact sheet is based on information from the following sources: